seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 enough in the shoulders, you care not who sees your
 back: call you that backing of your friends?
 A
 plague upon such backing! give me them that will
 face me.
-Give me a cup of sack: I am a rogue, if I’m
+Give me a cup of sack: I am a rogue, if I'm
 drunk to-day.

 **PRINCE HENRY**